-EST (MPO, FDOT, FGDL, Agencies) FDOT FDEP Agencies) Coordinate with FDEP on agency jurisdictional resource issues.
-Produce Planning Screen Summary Report, which includes: Project Description Purpose and need PED Agency comments, issues, and recommendations for potential direct, indirect, and cumulative effects at the resource level GIS mapping and analysis Supplemental information supporting the project record Summary Degrees of Effect (SDOE) and FDOT ETDM Coordinator comments, including actions to address ETAT agency comments Summary of public involvement comments and identification of any community desired project features Identification of any community desired project features Identifications Adopt planning products as appropriate, for use in the NEPA process recommendations to avoid or address them.
-If FDEP identifies potential direct and/or indirect effects to FDEP resources, comment on the type, quality, and sensitivity of the resources involved in relation to their location to the proposed project and related activities.
-If the project does not impact resources of interest or a detailed evaluation is not necessary during the PD&E Study phase, indicate this as well.
+EST (MPO, FDOT, FGDL, Agencies) FDOT SHPO Agencies) Produce Planning Screen Summary Report, which includes: Project Description Purpose and need PED Agency comments, issues, and recommendations for potential direct, indirect, and cumulative effects at the resource level GIS mapping and analysis Supplemental information supporting the project record Summary Degrees of Effect (SDOE) and FDOT ETDM Coordinator comments, including actions to address ETAT agency comments Summary of public involvement comments and identification of any community desired project features Identification of anticipated technical studies, permits, and project recommendations Adopt planning products as appropriate, for use in the NEPA process If SHPO identifies potential direct and/or indirect effects to cultural and historic resources, comment on the type, quality, and sensitivity of the resources involved in relation to their location to the proposed project and related activities.
+If the project does not impact resources of interest or a detailed evaluation is not necessary during the PD&amp;E Study phase, indicate this as well.
 Supplement information in the EST with additional sources and personal knowledge, such as data gathered from site visits.
 For scoping purposes, provide comments regarding potential cumulative effects to a resource and provide information for FDOT's consideration when evaluating cumulative effects.
 Provide information about agency plans, studies, regulatory information, or other data that may affect the project or be affected by the project.
 Provide specific recommendations to address resource concerns which may arise during permitting, such as potential avoidance, minimization, or mitigation opportunities.
 Specifically identify differences in potential jurisdictional resource impacts among alternatives.
 Identify specific activities that FDOT or other ETAT member(s) could complete between Planning and Programming Screens to answer questions, address concerns or fill in data gaps (e.g., seasonal studies, preliminary site inspections, or studies to support the permitting process).
-Indicate a Degree of Effect (DOE) for each issue and alternative being reviewed.
-A DOE reflects the magnitude of potential projects effects (direct and indirect effects) caused by a particular alternative to a FDEP resource.
+Indicate a Degree of Effect (DOE) for each topic and alternative being reviewed.
+A DOE reflects the magnitude of potential projects effects (direct and indirect effects) caused by a particular alternative to a cultural and historic resource.
 Review ACERs, when applicable.
-Indicate the need for future coordination (e.g., permits, and technical studies).
+Indicate the need for future coordination (e.g., consultation, permits, and technical studies).

-EST (MPO, FDOT, FGDL, Agencies) FDOT FDEP Submit comments via the EST within 45 calendar days of notification.
-Respond to Cooperating and Participating Agency requests from the Lead Federal Agency (FDOT).
+EST (MPO, FDOT, FGDL, Agencies) FDOT SHPO Submit comments via the EST within 45 calendar days of notification.
+Respond to Cooperating and Participating Agency requests from the Lead Federal Agency.
 Regularly communicate with ETDM Coordinator to exchange information and discuss project matters.
 Review the Planning Screen Summary Report and provide agency comments, if any, within 30 calendar days of notification.